dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-mapping-properties-using-the-elementhost-control.md

 - Extending a default property mapping.

-For a complete code listing of the tasks illustrated in this walkthrough, see [Mapping Properties Using the ElementHost Control Sample](/samples/browse/).

 When you are finished, you will be able to map Windows Forms properties to corresponding [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] properties on a hosted element.

 ## Prerequisites